Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Prepare your garden by raking the soil to loosen it.
 Large clods of soil will prevent the seedlings from growing.
 Sow the seeds 4 weeks before your last frost in the spring or 4 to 8 weeks before your first frost in the fall.
-Seeds should be sown ¼ inch apart and ½ inch deep in rows 12 to 15 inches apart.
+Seeds should be sown ¼ inch apart and ½ inch deep in rows that are 12 to 15 inches apart.
 The soil temperature in the spring should be at least 35⁰F.
 Germination will occur within 6 to 12 days.
 When your plants have 4 leaves, you can thin them.
 Proper spacing for leaf lettuce is 4 inches apart, for Romaine, 8 inches apart and for head lettuce, 16 inches apart.

 While they are growing, make sure your lettuce gets at least 1 inch of water each week.
 A thick layer of mulch will keep your plants from drying out in between waterings.
 Lettuce needs lots of nitrogen.
 You can side dress your plantings with compost and fish emulsion once or twice during the growing season.
 A slow release fertilizer can be used instead if you prefer.